Published 2020-10-03.

 Output

-For each text file within the tar file, the following HTML is emitted:
+For each text file within the tar file, the following HTML is generated:

 <div class='codeLabel'>{entry.full_name}{entry.mime_type}</div>